You Can Get More Care at No Additional Cost

 You can get most screening services without additional cost.
 Screenings are medical tests to find illnesses early, when they're easier to treat.
 For instance, a mammogram is a screening for breast cancer.
 A colonoscopy checks for colon cancer.
 You can also be checked for diabetes, high blood pressure, and high cholesterol.

 You can get help to kick the habit.
 If you're a smoker, you can get counseling to help you quit.

 You'll Save Money on Medicine

-Right now, each Part D plan covers up to $2,960 for medicines each year.
+Each Part D plan covers up to $3,310 for medicines in 2016 and $3,700 in 2017.
 That amount includes what you pay and what your insurance pays.
 Once you reach that limit, your prescription benefits go down.
 That's when you're in the gap -- the donut hole.

 Something to Watch: Medicare Advantage Plans

 If you have a Medicare Advantage plan, which is also known as Medicare Part C, from a private company, your coverage may change from year to year.
 Unlike traditional Medicare, if you are in a Medicare Advantage plan you must get your care from a network provider.

 The Affordable Care Act says that your insurance company will get a bonus if they improve your Part C plan, and many have succeeded in doing so.